 If God is the King, then what does that make humans?
 The Psalter's theology leads to its anthropology: humans are servants of God.
-Instead of a self, the individual has a soul, and the whole person-body and soul-is created to serve God: "Comfort the soul of your servant, for to you, O Lord, do I lift up my soul" (86:4).17 All God's people are servants: "Behold, as the eyes of servants look to the hand of their masters . . . even so our eyes wait upon the LORD our God" (123:2-3).
-Indeed, all God's creatures are servants: "Surely your ordinances stand firm this day, for all things are your servants" (119:91).18 The nations do not yet serve God, but they are urged to bow before him in service: "Be wise now, O you kings; be warned, you judges of the earth.
+Instead of a self, the individual has a soul, and the whole person-body and soul-is created to serve God: "Comfort the soul of your servant, for to you, O Lord, do I lift up my soul" (86:4).
+All God's people are servants: "Behold, as the eyes of servants look to the hand of their masters . . . even so our eyes wait upon the LORD our God" (123:2-3).
+Indeed, all God's creatures are servants: "Surely your ordinances stand firm this day, for all things are your servants" (119:91).
+The nations do not yet serve God, but they are urged to bow before him in service: "Be wise now, O you kings; be warned, you judges of the earth.
 Serve the LORD in fear, and rejoice with trembling" (2:10-11).
 The human soul receives its identity as a member of the kingdom of God, a great body of faithful servants.

 What does it mean to serve the LORD in the Psalter?
 It means to honor him as the Creator in prayer and praise; it means to obey his will and keep his laws; and it means to represent him to those who do not yet serve him.
 These are the fitting roles of the human servant.
 But service also involves exercising dominion over creation.
 Like Psalm 2, Psalm 8 pictures God at the top of the cosmic hierarchy.
 God is enthroned on high (v.1) above the heavens and earth that he has made (vv.
 3, 6).
-Unlike Psalm 2, Psalm 8 fills out this picture with the creation of humanity in the divine image (Gen 1:26-27).19 God made humans a little lower than the angels,
+Unlike Psalm 2, Psalm 8 fills out this picture with the creation of humanity in the divine image (Gen 1:26-27).
+God made humans a little lower than the angels, crowning them with glory and honor and giving them dominion over the animals (vv.
+5-8).
+Humans occupy a special place in this world: they are servant-kings.
+They rule over the other creatures, but they must not rule in selfish and oppressive ways, for they, too, are servants of the LORD.

-17 On the soul in the Old Testament and Psalter, see Hans Walter Wolff, Anthropology of the Old Testament (London: SCM, 1974), 10-25.
+&lt;sup>17 On the soul in the Old Testament and Psalter, see Hans Walter Wolff, Anthropology of the Old Testament (London: SCM, 1974), 10-25.

-18 In addition, various human leaders are called God's servants, such as Abraham (105:6), Moses (105:26), David (78:71), and the priests (134:1)-as well as the angels (103:21).
+&lt;sup>18 In addition, various human leaders are called God's servants, such as Abraham (105:6), Moses (105:26), David (78:71), and the priests (134:1)-as well as the angels (103:21).